payl402/website/README.md

-# **L402 Labs Website & L402 Protocol Launchpad**
+# **Website & Launchpad**

-L402 Labs official website and a demo launchpad for L402 protocol.
+PayL402.com official website and a demo launchpad for L402 protocol.

-This project serves as both the public face of L402 Labs and a working example of how to implement the L402 (Lightning 402\) standard for metered, an\_d instant API payments.
+This project serves as both the public face of PayL402.com and a working example of how to implement the L402 (Lightning 402\) standard for metered, an\_d instant API payments.

 ## **The Launchpad: A Demo Environment**